hsec-1/cybersecurity-portfolio/Network Security/network-segmentation-dns-vpn-apr26.md

 ### Least privilege applied to network design

 Each segment was assigned only the connectivity it needed.
 Untrusted IoT can reach the internet but cannot reach the Main network.
-Household devices are isolated from Main entirely.
 The US-Streaming segment is dedicated to one device with one specific purpose.
-This maps the principle of least privilege — commonly applied to user permissions — to network reachability.
+This maps the principle of least privilege — commonly applied to user permissions — to network configuration.

 ### Tiered IoT handling

 Two categories of IoT devices were considered: "untrusted" (devices with poor firmware update practices and telemetry habits, such as streaming boxes and robo vacuums) and "trusted" (devices with better security track records that also need local discovery, such as smart speakers and a smart lighting controller).
 A separate "Trusted IoT" segment was planned but ultimately deferred because cross-subnet service discovery requires either bidirectional routing (which weakens isolation) or custom firewall scripting to allow one-way access.
 For this iteration, trusted IoT devices were kept on the Main network while untrusted ones were segmented.
-This trade-off is documented as a known limitation with a plan to revisit.
+This trade-off is a known limitation with a plan to revisit and explore mDNS configuration.

 ### Router-level vs device-level VPN

 Initial design routed all Main network traffic through a router-level VPN.
-Speed testing showed a significant throughput reduction — roughly 30% of the line speed — compared to direct WAN.
+Speed testing showed a significant throughput reduction (roughly 30% of the line speed) compared to direct WAN.
 This was consistent with the router CPU being the bottleneck for OpenVPN encryption.

 Testing the vendor's VPN app directly on a laptop yielded approximately 85% of line speed using WireGuard, rather than OpenVPN.
 The architecture was then revised: